 The University's Educational Policy and Standards Committee issued a Memorandum of Guidance for Supervisors and Research Students which you should read.
-It is reproduced in the Examination Regulations on pp 892-895.

 Please note that supervisors' availability in Oxford during the summer vacation months may be limited and therefore it is important that students send drafts in a timely manner.
 Good practice would be to ask students to submit more than 4 weeks before final deadline, allowing a response to students at least ten days before the deadline for submission.
 Supervisors should provide a reasonable level of availability during the summer.
 It is the student's responsibility to arrange dates for submission of work to supervisors.
 Supervisors should warn students of any extended period of unavailability during the month before the submission dates for key milestones.